 I grew up with Britney Spears.
 I wasn’t an avid listener of her music — respectfully, I was more into Destiny’s Child during those years — and I wasn’t a Mickey Mouse Club fan.
 I grew up watching the news consume Spears for entertainment.
 My primary knowledge of Spears came through the appalling way the media treated her and the obvious familial abuse that enabled those televised ambushes.
-According to Spear’s June 23 testimony to a judge about her conservatorship, her father Jamie so tightly manages her public and private life that she has been unable to reveal abuse within the conservatorship itself.
+According to Spears' June 23 testimony to a judge about her conservatorship, her father Jamie so tightly manages her public and private life that she has been unable to reveal abuse within the conservatorship itself.
 In a viral audio recording, Spears asked the judge to allow her to remove an IUD so that she could begin trying to grow her family.

 After three decades of processing the impact my gender and neurodivergence has had on the medical treatment I receive, I identify with Spears much more than I did as a teen.
 Jamie Spears, the same person who subjects her to humiliating public appearances, is Britney Spears’ main conservator.
 “I wanted to take the IUD out, so I could start trying to have another baby, but ... they don’t want me to have ... any more children,” Spears told the judge in an impassioned plea to end her conservatorship.
 “I was told ...
 I’m not able to get married or have a baby.”
-Though Jamie Spears denies having any involvement in her “personal affairs,” — including any decisions about her reproductive health — the court, in supporting this legal hold over Britney, Jamie and those involved in her conservatorship also control what is effectively Britney’s’ state-sponsored medical sterilization.
-The judge sided with Jamie in upholding the conservatorship and her continued sterilization.
+Though Jamie Spears denies having any involvement in her “personal affairs,” — including any decisions about her reproductive health — the court, in supporting this legal hold over Britney, Jamie and those involved in her conservatorship also control what is effectively Britney’s’ state-sponsored medical sterilisation.
+The judge sided with Jamie in upholding the conservatorship and her continued sterilisation.

-Medical sterilization is just one legacy of the American eugenics movement, which campaigned for “fewer and better children.”
+Medical sterilisation is just one legacy of the American eugenics movement, which campaigned for “fewer and better children.”
 Eugenicists successfully argued for decades that public health should encourage white Protestants to reproduce more, while taking numerous steps to prevent reproduction by Black Americans, immigrants, Catholics, and Native Americans.
 At the same time, they asserted the importance of preventing white people with physical, mental, and intellectual disabilities from procreating and, they believed, deteriorating the nascent “white race.”
 Eugenicists explicitly asserted that poor southern and other “unfit” whites were most likely to reproduce with Black people and that reproduction with Black people would produce an inferior white population over time.
-Eugenic theorists, among them the fathers of American medicine and public health, were as obsessed with producing a white population without mental or physical illness as they were with preventing children that had these idealized features while having Black ancestors.
+Eugenic theorists, among them the fathers of American medicine and public health, were as obsessed with producing a white population without mental or physical illness as they were with preventing children that had these idealised features while having Black ancestors.

 In the landmark case of Buck v.
 Bell, Oliver Wendell Holmes, Jr. upheld the Virginia Sterilization Act of 1924 on the basis that such laws prevented both crime and the inevitable death by starvation of generations of people.
-States have a long history of legislation that disrupts or removes the ability to reproduce from mentally and physically disabled people.
+States in the US have a long history of legislation that disrupts or removes the ability to reproduce from mentally and physically disabled people.

 "Jamie Spears and the conservatorship over Britney Spears rely on an entire system designed to support the involuntary sterilization of people the state consigns to an unfit underclass."